gardener-attic/component-cli/docs/reference/component-cli_component-archive_remote_get.md

       --cc-config string                path to the local concourse config file --component-name-mapping string   [OPTIONAL] repository context name mapping (default "urlPath") -h, --help                            help for get
+      --insecure-skip-tls-verify        If true, the server's certificate will not be checked for validity.
+This will make your HTTPS connections insecure
       --registry-config string          path to the dockerconfig.json with the oci registry authentication information
 ```